Board of Trustees

-Marion E. T. McMurdo - Vice Chair
+Marion E. T. McMurdo - Interim Chair

 Marion is a medical graduate from Dundee Medical School and was formerly Head of Ageing and Health and Consultant in Medicine of Old Age at Dundee University.
 Her research focussed on the role of exercise, physical activity and nutrition as means of postponing age-related decline.

 An enthusiast for public and patient involvement in research, she regularly speaks on the safety, fun and benefits of activity in later life.
 She chaired the successful UK NIHR Ageing Research Network 2009 to 2015, and received the Ian Stevenson award for Excellence in Public Engagement with Science.
 She retired from clinical medicine in 2015 and is currently Emeritus Professor of Ageing and Health and Chair of the Ethics Committee of British Medical Journal.
 She practises what she preaches, enjoying golf, cycling, and walking in addition to photography and playing the mandolin.